LPCIC/elpi/README.md

 ELPI is a research project aimed at providing a programming platform for the so called *elaborator* component of an interactive theorem prover.
-ELPI stands for Embeddable Lambda Prolog Interpreter, and indeed it is designed to be easily embedded into larger softwares written in OCaml as Coq or Matita.
+ELPI stands for Embeddable Lambda Prolog Interpreter, and indeed it is designed to be easily embedded into larger softwares as Coq or Matita.

 ELPI is free software released under LGPL vesion 2.1 or above.